 Sheridan, Wyoming , is an outdoor paradise with recreational opportunities as abundant as the wildlife—which includes moose, elk, deer, antelope, birds of prey, turkey and pheasant.
 The Big Horn Mountains rise majestically to the west, and rolling plains slope gently to the east.
 Take any roadway out of town or visit Kendrick Park for your fill of wildlife.
 Just moments away for any outdoor enthusiast are: fishing, hiking, picnicking, biking, rock climbing, wildlife viewing, hunting, cross-country and downhill skiing, snowshoeing, sledding, and snowmobiling.

-For a fantastic interpretation of all of Yellowstone’s natural history, including wildlife, habitat and human impact, visit the Draper Museum of Natural History at the Buffalo Bill Historical Center in Cody, Wyoming.
+For a fantastic interpretation of all of Yellowstone’s natural history, including wildlife, habitat and human impact, visit the Draper Museum of Natural History at the Buffalo Bill Center of the West in Cody, Wyoming.
 The geographic focus of the Greater Yellowstone Ecosystem combines educational programming with original research.

 Stop at Antelope Island State Park in Davis County, Utah, as you travel along the Wasatch Front.
 View bison, pronghorn antelope, coyote and mule deer by horseback or aboard a World War II Amphibious Army DUKW Wildlife Safari.